-The Ferncliff Trail is one of the most scenic hiking trails at Ohiopyle State Park!
+The Ferncliff Trail is one of the easiest AND most scenic hiking trails at Ohiopyle State Park!

 This 1.8 mile loop takes hikers on a journey around the perimeter of the Ferncliff Peninsula, an ecological wonder and a Registered Natural Landmark.

 The hike is suitable for all skill levels and follows the path of the Youghiogheny River as it flows in a horseshoe pattern around the peninsula and north towards Pittsburgh.

 History of Ferncliff Peninsula

 Millions of years ago the area that is now the Ferncliff Peninsula was a tropical swamp, and evidence of that is visible in the form of the plentiful variety of fossils you encounter all along the Ferncliff Trail.

 In more modern times, the Ferncliff Peninsula was home to a hotel and resort, built in the 1880s.

 This became a popular summer destination for tourists from Pittsburgh to the north and Cumberland, Maryland to the south, as they could catch a ride on the B&O Railroad (now the Great Allegheny Passage rail trail) and be dropped off near the front steps of the hotel in Ohiopyle.

 As automobile travel became more common in the early 20th century, the Ferncliff Hotel fell out of favor as a tourist destination, and it was torn down in the 1940’s, with the forest reclaiming all but the traces of the foundation.

 In the mid-1960s the Western Pennsylvania Conservancy purchased the Ferncliff Peninsula property and sold it to the Commonwealth of Pennsylvania, where it became part of the newly-created Ohiopyle State Park.